epfml/sparsifiedSGD/README.md

 # Sparsified SGD with Memory

-Code for the experimental part of the paper [Sparsified SGD with Memory TODO link]().
+Code for the experimental part of the paper [Sparsified SGD with Memory](https://arxiv.org/abs/1809.07599).
 It contains the code for the following experiments:

 - Theoretical convergence with different sparsification operator
 - Comparison with QSGD